Arlington Family Health Pavilion Policies and Guidelines

 - Motor vehicle accidents will have to be paid IN- FULL at time of visit.
 Insurance cannot be used if filing a claim with your/their car insurance.

-- If your insurance denies our charges or does not pay us in a timely manner, or if your account becomes delinquent we reserve the right to refer your account to a collection agency and be to reported to the credit bureau.
+- If your insurance denies our charges or does not pay us in a timely manner, or if your account becomes delinquent we reserve the right to refer your account to a collection agency and be to report to the credit bureau.

 - If you are a separated or a divorced family, and your child is a patient, please keep in mind that all co-pays/balances are due at the time services are rendered.
-We will not be involved in any personal disputes, or any court orders.
+We will not be involved in any personal disputes or any court orders.

-- All Medicare patients that either have a supplemental or secondary insurance: It is up to you to know which insurance is your primary and which is your secondary insurance.
+- All Medicare patients that either has supplemental or secondary insurance: It is up to you to know which insurance is your primary and which is your secondary insurance.
 We do not know how your plans have been set up, nor do we have any access to that information do to HIPAA.

 - HMO-PPO PATIENTS: If we participate with your plan, we will file your insurance for you.
 Your co-payment or deductible will be collected at the time of service no exceptions.
 If your plan requires you to choose a primary care physician, it is your responsibility to make sure your insurance company has the physician and/or Nurse Practitioner you are seeing in your office as your PCP.
-If your plan requires you to have an authorization to see a specialist, you still need to obtain that from our office prior to seeing the specialist.
+If your plan requires you to have the authorization to see a specialist, you still need to obtain that from our office prior to seeing the specialist.
 No retroactive referrals will be given.
-If we do not participate with you plan, we will verify your out-of-network benefits, file your charges, and will expect payment of your portion of the charges at the time of service.
+If we do not participate with your plan, we will verify your out-of-network benefits, file your charges, and will expect payment of your portion of the charges at the time of service.
 If we are not your primary care physicians, we will not be able to obtain an authorization to see a specialist or admit you to a hospital.

 - SELF-PAY PATIENTS: Cash discounts will only be applied on the day of service.
 Patients with no insurance will be expected to pay IN FULL at the time of service.
 If you will not be able to pay in full, you must contact our billing department prior to seeing the doctor and/or Nurse Practitioner to make payment arrangements

 - No-Show or Missed Appointments: When an appointment is scheduled with the doctor and/or nurse practitioner, time is specifically allocated for you.
 When an appointment is not canceled in advance, and the patient “no shows”, another patient that needed to be seen may have been unable to because the time slot was already taken.
-We understand there maybe times when you are unable to keep an appointment, but we ask the courtesy of a phone call to cancel an appointment by you.
+We understand there may be times when you are unable to keep an appointment, but we ask the courtesy of a phone call to cancel an appointment by you.
 If two appointments are missed without cancellation, you may be charged a $30.00 fee.
 If three appointments are missed, you will be dismissed from the practice for non-compliance.

 - Please be aware of your appointment time and try to arrive 10 minutes early if possible.
 Most of the time there is new paperwork or updated paperwork that might need to be addressed.